IITC-CE/lib-iitc-manager/README.md

 // categories is a CategoryViewDict - keyed by category name, sorted alphabetically.
 // Each entry: { name: string, isNew: boolean }
-// isNew is true if any plugin in that category was added within new_plugin_threshold seconds. for (const [name, cat] of Object.entries(categories)) {
+// isNew is true if any plugin in that category was added within newPluginThreshold seconds. for (const [name, cat] of Object.entries(categories)) {
     console.log(name, cat.isNew ? '(new)' : '');
 }